thrightguy/CloudToLocalLLM/README.md

 ## Prerequisites

-- Flutter SDK (2.10.0 or higher)
+- Flutter SDK (3.0.0 or higher recommended)
-- Dart SDK (2.16.0 or higher)
+- Dart SDK (3.0.0 or higher recommended)
-- (Optional) Ollama or LM Studio installed locally
-  - Note: Ollama should only be run on desktop Linux or Docker in WSL2, not on VPS or cloud servers

-## Current Project Status

-### Services Status (as of latest update)

-#### Running Services
-- **Tunnel Service**:
-  - Successfully built and running
-  - Node.js Express server running on port 8080
-  - Handles remote access to local LLMs

-- **Auth Service**:
-  - Successfully built and running
-  - Handles user authentication and authorization

-#### Pending Services
-- **Webapp Service**:
-  - Build currently failing
-  - Issue: Dart/Flutter SDK version mismatch (null safety compatibility)
-  - Status: Under investigation for SDK version alignment

-### Next Steps
-1. Resolve webapp build issues:
-   - Update Dart/Flutter SDK versions
-   - Ensure null safety compatibility
-   - Review and update dependencies

-2. Integration Testing:
-   - Test tunnel service endpoints
-   - Verify auth service functionality
-   - Complete webapp integration once build is fixed

-### Server Information
-- Production Server: 162.254.34.115
-- Access: SSH available for both root and cloudllm users
-- Deployment: Docker Compose based deployment
+- (Optional) Ollama or LM Studio installed locally.
+Ollama can be installed via its desktop application (Windows, macOS, Linux) or run via Docker.
+For server/VPS deployments, ensure Ollama is not directly exposed to the internet without proper security measures.

 ## Getting Started